The Suicide Squad (film): DC Universe

-In October 2022, The Suicide Squad director James Gunn and co-producer Peter Safran were announced to be assuming roles as the dual CEOs and chairmen of the newly established DC Studios, placing them in supervision over all DC Comics-based media between film, television, animation and video games.
-Following the assumption of their new posts in November, the pair began devising an eight-to-ten year plan for a new interconnected DC Universe (DCU) franchise that would succeed and "soft reboot" the outgoing DCEU following the release of Aquaman and the Lost Kingdom in December 2023.
-Gunn and Safran later said that certain actors and their respective characters from The Suicide Squad and Peacemaker would appear in the new DCU, but that the events of both the film and the series would exist as a "rough memory" of events that transpired in the new canon.
-He later clarified that The Suicide Squad would not be retroactively incorporated into the DCU and that certain events from that film would only carry over into the DCU's continuity if they were mentioned in DCU media.
+In October 2022, Gunn and co-producer Peter Safran were announced to be assuming roles as the dual CEOs and chairmen of the newly established DC Studios, placing them in supervision over all DC Comics-based media between film, television, animation and video games.
+Following the assumption of their new posts in November, the pair began devising an eight-to-ten year plan for a new interconnected DC Universe (DCU) franchise that would succeed and reboot the DCEU following the December 2023 release of Aquaman and the Lost Kingdom.
+Gunn and Safran later said that certain actors and their respective characters from The Suicide Squad and Peacemaker would appear in the new DCU, and clarified the events of both the film and series would exist as a "rough memory" in the new DCU canon.
+He later clarified that The Suicide Squad would not be retroactively incorporated into the DCU and that events would only exist in the DCU's continuity if they were explicitly mentioned in DCU media.